-Now that you understand the use of a guard ring or a driven guard, it is time to move onto the layout of a guard ring and where it is placed.
+Now that you understand using a guard ring or a driven guard, it is time to move on to the layout of a guard ring and where it is placed.

 2、Guard Ring Layout

-The layout for a guard ring differs depending on its purpose and the circuit for which you are using it.
+The layout for a guard ring differs depending on its purpose and the circuit you are using.
 In the case of a high-impedance AC analog circuit, there are certain factors that you must take into consideration when adding a guard ring.

 Image 3: Red Solder Mask